 The balanced-delivery law (junshufa 均輸法) was a method to curb the prices of commodities delivered to the imperial household during the Northern Song period 北宋 (960-1126) and to have a better control over the spending of tax revenue on the local level of administration.
-It was part of the reform politics of Wang Anshi 王安石.
-The law was introduced in 1069 and had been inspired by similar methods once proposed by Sang Hongyang 桑弘羊 during the Former Han period 前漢 (206 BCE-8 CE) and Liu Yan 劉晏 during the Tang period 唐 (618-907).
+It was part of the reform politics of Wang Anshi 王安石 (1021-1086).
+The law was introduced in 1069 and had been inspired by similar methods once proposed by Sang Hongyang 桑弘羊 (152-80 BCE) during the Former Han period 前漢 (206 BCE-8 CE) and Liu Yan 劉晏 (716-780) during the Tang period 唐 (618-907).

 In this way, government expenditure was not only lowered, but the supply of items needed was secured.
-Critics brought forward that Wang Anshi was carrying out a price war with merchants, and modern Marxist historians see in this measure an implementation of state monopoly capitalism (mainly because the state was able to sell the stored goods at higher prices, and thus profited from this business), while others interpret it a a measure to levy the tax burden imposed on the population.
+Critics argued that Wang Anshi was carrying out a price war with merchants.
+Marxist historians, however, see in this measure an implementation of state monopoly capitalism (mainly because the state was able to sell the stored goods at higher prices, and thus profited from this business).
+Yet others interpret it a a measure to levy the tax burden imposed on the population.